Maria Gill: Biography

 Maria Gill was born in October 1961 in Auckland, New Zealand.
 She was educated at schools in Auckland and Southport, Gold Coast, and also studied by correspondence while her family was living in a caravan and travelling around Australia.
 After leaving school and doing office work for a few years, Maria worked in a variety of jobs, including barmaid, nanny, shepherdess and grape picker, while she travelled overseas, visiting countries such as England, India, Nepal and China.
 She returned to New Zealand and studied at the University of Auckland and Auckland College of Education, graduating with a Bachelor of Education degree and Teaching Diploma.
 She taught for about ten years in primary and intermediate schools.
 Later she also gained a Graduate Diploma of Journalism Studies from Massey University.
+In 2021 Gill completed a master's degree at Auckland University of Technology.

 Maria had wanted to write from childhood and first began to do so seriously when her children were small.
 She has a special interest in themes to do with native wildlife, conservation and the environment, people, history and war.
 She has also written many books and resources for the educational market.

 In 2013-2014, Maria lectured and tutored a Writing for Children paper for Massey University.
 She co-wrote the Coursera online course Writing for Young Readers: Opening the Treasure Chest for the Commonwealth Education Trust.
 She also organised two touring exhibitions of displays about war-related children's books: What Lies Beneath, which travelled around New Zealand, and Anzac Stories: Behind the Pages, which featured in libraries in Brisbane, Newcastle, Canberra, Hobart and other parts of Australia.

 Maria visits schools as part of the Writers in Schools programme and is a popular speaker at literary festivals.
 She appeared at the SCBWI conference, Sydney, 2012 and 2016 and the Auckland Writers Festival in 2018.
 She gives author talks and workshops for several Speakers’ Agencies in New Zealand and Australia.